On-page SEO is an extremely important aspect that businesses should care about.

 Crawl rate is a measurement of how many requests per second a search engine spider makes to your site, while crawl demand determines how often search engine spiders will crawl your site (depending on how popular it is).”

-- If you’re undergoing a web revamp or creating a new website, get your web agency to create a sitemap and submit it via Google Search Console, so that Googlebot can index your page more quickly.
+- If you’re undergoing a web revamp or creating a new website, get your web design and development agency to create a sitemap and submit it via Google Search Console, so that Googlebot can index your page more quickly.

-- For pages that you do not want crawled or indexed (e.g. pages with thin content or private pages), include them under the disallow file of your robots.txt file.
+- For pages that you do not want crawled or indexed (e.g. pages with thin content or private pages), have your web design and development agency include them under the disallow file of your robots.txt file.
 This will ensure that those pages do not appear on the search engines.

 Staying safe & secure